jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-8_Next_Steps_on_Alpine.md

 ### SUMMIT - Getting data on and off

-You can also use `rsync` to move files onto and off of SUMMIT from within your local terminal.
+Command-line tools that you can use to transfer files onto and off of SUMMIT include `rsync`.
+See an example of usage below.
+You can also use secure copy (scp) and secure ftp (sftp).

 In your local terminal, you can download files **from SUMMIT** to your local computer like so, substituting <your-eID> with your own eID …